aashutoshkumarbhardwaj/iinaayate/frontend/README.md

-  # Inayate Poetry Sharing App
+  # iinaayate Poetry Sharing App

-  This is a code bundle for Inayate Poetry Sharing App.
-The original project is available at https://www.figma.com/design/5DBp0StjGHJocGp5lLamFM/Inayate-Poetry-Sharing-App.
+  This is a code bundle for iinaayate Poetry Sharing App.
+The original project is available at https://www.figma.com/design/5DBp0StjGHJocGp5lLamFM/iinaayate-Poetry-Sharing-App.

   ## Running the code